Our Team

 Director

-Penny Westergaard is a strategy and finance specialist, with a passion for sustainable business practices that contribute to the well-being of people and the planet.
-In her roles at DrTung’s Products, Penny has designed and implemented strategies, financial reporting and analyses, and business systems to support an incredible team to deliver effective, innovative oral care products essential to the enhanced overall health of consumers in both the U.S. and internationally.
-Notable strategic initiatives have been the implementation of sustainable, FSC-certified paperboard packaging to lighten DrTung’s environmental footprint.
-Penny is a native of South Africa and holds a Bachelor’s of Commerce degree and post-graduate degree in Economics.
-Prior to moving to Hawaiʻi, experience included 5 years with Deloitte’s Management Consulting Division specializing in economic development and strategic planning; managing an international trade company representing sustainable forestry products from Scandinavia; and exploring and diving many beautiful places in the world.
-Penny is honored to call Hawaii home for the past 22 years, and highly values the opportunity to serve the amazing HMAR team and mission.
+Penny Westergaard is a strategy and finance specialist with a passion for sustainable business practices that contribute to the well-being of people and the planet.
+In her roles at DrTungâs Products, Penny has designed and implemented strategies, financial reporting and analyses, and business systems to deliver effective, innovative oral care products essential to the overall health of consumers in the U.S. and internationally.
+Penny is a native of South Africa and holds a Bachelorâs of Commerce degree and a post-graduate degree in Economics.
+Her prior experience includes 5 years with Deloitteâs Management Consulting Division, specializing in economic development and strategic planning.